 Despite all the fun flavors and “natural essential oils”, vapes still have a ton of nicotine in them making them highly addictive.
-In a 2017 research published in JAMA, E-cigarettes were found to contain higher concentrations of nicotine than regular cigarettes.
-Nicotine is a stimulant which activates the reward centers of the brain.
-This results in an increase in the neurotransmitter dopamine, which is responsible for feelings of pleasure and well-being.
+In a 2017 research published in JAMA, E-cigarettes were found to contain higher concentrations of nicotine than regular cigarettes (Goldenson et al., 2017).

 The problem with vaping is that public perception and heavy marketing have normalized it as a safer alternative to cigarettes.
-Teens lacked the facts to argue the health hazards so they try it because all the other kids are doing it.
+Teens lack the facts to argue the health hazards so they try it because all the other kids are doing it.
 In no time, they are hooked, addicted to the high nicotine levels and lulled by the false impression of its safety.

 Teens have long experimented with alcohol and drugs but over the years these vices have acquired a stigma.
 Vaping has been destigmatized thanks to carefully seeded implications of being harmless.
 So, while drinking alcohol may be frowned upon, vaping in the school bathroom has become pretty commonplace.

 Aside from the possibility of overusing a substance, there is the very real danger that a person isn’t getting the right kind of help for their individual needs.
 If your teen is vaping, consider whether they may be self-medicating to deal with stress, focus issues, anxiety, depression, or some other struggle.

 Just because so many teens are vaping, doesn’t mean that you can’t have a positive influence on what your teen is doing.
 Talk to them is always the first step.
 Educate them about the health facts of vaping.
 Take time to listen to what they are worried about even if they don’t participate in vaping.
 Your positive influence on them may result in their positive influence on a friend.

 Dispel the false image of vaping as a healthy alternative.
 Let them know they are still inhaling nicotine and discuss with them the highly addictive properties of nicotine.
 Make sure they realize that once they are addicted, it will be a hard and painful habit to break.

 Teens brains are developing which means they are highly sensitive to chemical substances.
 In particular, the frontal lobes are delicate and continue developing until around the early twenties.
 Contact with dangerous substances during this critical development period can reduce activity in that region.
 This means that planning, working memory, multi-tasking and a host of other important skills can all be impaired.